mazeninvent/Test68200168/README.md

 ## Balancing System Explanation

 The balancing system models the lower body of PIB as an inverted pendulum mounted on a cart.
 The cart represents the wheel base, and the pendulum represents the robot's torso.
-The objective is to apply control inputs to the motors (cart) to keep the pendulum (torso) balanced upright.
+The objective is to apply control inputs to the motors (cart) to keep the pendulum (robot) balanced upright.
 This setup simplifies the complex dynamics of a humanoid robot to a more manageable control problem.
+The goal is to keep angular pitch velcoity at 0 and pitch angle upright.
+To achieve this we are using Tinkerforge IMU bricklet to provide orientation and angular velocity feedback.

 ## PID Balancing